microsoft/VSProjectSystem/samples/WindowsScript/README.md

   ```xml
   <Import Project="$(MSBuildProjectFullPath).user" Condition="Exists('$(MSBuildProjectFullPath).user')" />
   ```

 These properties are consumed in 2 different places:
 - Debug Launch Provider (F5 and Ctrl F5 from Visual Studio) - see `ScriptDebuggerLaunchProvider.cs`
-- The `Run` Target - that can be used from MSBuild - see `CustomProject.targets`
+- The `Run` Target - that can be used from MSBuild - see `CustomProject.targets` using
   ```
   MSBuild /t:Run
   ```